Montrose suburb profile

 Montrose property market performance

-Montrose’s property market has shown positive growth in the house sector over the past 12 months, with house values increasing by 6.0%.
-The current median house price stands at $1,012,500.
-However, the unit market remains stagnant, with no change in median value and limited sales activity, as only 2 units were sold in the past year.
+Montrose's property market has shown positive growth over the past 12 months, with house values increasing by 6.2%.
+The current median house price stands at $962,700.
+However, the unit market remains inactive, with no sales or price changes recorded.

 | Houses | Units | |